hjiang895/Huffman-Coding/README.md

 The `src` directory a number of helper files that you will need to use. `FileIO.java` is an interface (ADT) for reading input and writing output, and `FileIOC.java` is an implementation of that interface.
 You will use this class for reading in the file you want to compress and for writing out the compressed file.
 I demonstrate how to use this class in the `Huff.java` file provided.

 In addition, the `src` directory contains well commented starter code for `Huff.java` and `HuffTree.java`.
-The instructions here are mostly included in these two files.
+Both files have a lot of code already written for you.
+The instructions, below, are paraphrased in the comments for these two files.

 The `samples` directory contains a few test files that you can use to test your code.
-I highly recommend starting with `mississippi.txt`.
+I recommend starting with `mississippi.txt` which is just the word "MISSISSIPPI".

 The file `Huff.jar` is a Java archive containing a reference implementation of the *compression* half of the codec.
 The file `Puff.jar` is a Java archive containing a reference implementation of the *decompression* half of the codec.
 These `.jar` files contain only compiled Java classes.
 You will not be able to view the actual code without sneaky efforts.

-You can use these .jar files to test whether your code is doing what it should be doing.
+You can use these `.jar` files to test whether your code is doing what it should be doing.
 If you can compress a file with *your* `Huff.java` implementation, and decompress it with the included `Puff.jar` file, then your code works.
 You can also inspect the output of `Huff.jar` and compare it to the output of your code for `Huff.java`.

 Without writing any code, you can try out the jar files from a command line as follows.